 The Fellowship Award provides financial support to academics who are recognized for their expertise and research in areas important to the Bank's core functions.

-- a research grant of $50,000 per year per recipient
+- a $50,000 research grant

 Universities may nominate award recipients for a second term.

 The Bank recognizes the value diverse perspectives and knowledge bring to its work on behalf of Canadians.
 It promotes the advancement of all persons specializing in economics and finance regardless of race, ethnicity, colour, religion, sex, age, disability, sexual orientation, gender identity or expression, socio-economic background or lived experience and encourages the nominations of researchers with a range of identities and backgrounds.

 Fellowship Award nominees are required to:

 - be Canadian citizens, permanent residents of Canada, or be otherwise legally permitted to work in Canada

 - conduct and support research in Economics or Finance in Canada (nominations where the majority of the research is in Canada could also be considered)

 - be employed by a Canadian university in a tenured position during the term of the Fellowship Award